demmings/CanadianTaxes/README.md

      * **projectedGains** - amount of assets sold each year subject to capital gains tax
      * **projectedDividends** - amount of dividends received each year
      * **yearlyOAS** - Old Age Security amount.
 Used to determine clawback (which is counted as a tax)
+     * **incomeEligibleForPensionCredit** - Pension credit eligible income.
+This will add to the tax credits up to a specific amount.
    * **returns**  - GROSS Income from ALL taxable sources EXCLUDING capital gains and dividends, but including RRSP, CPP, OAS, ...(all taxable sources)
      * Basically, we are trying to find how much to withdraw from RRSP so RRSP = gross - (CPP + OAS + other taxable sources)